ntoll/ntoll.github.io/posts/anniversary.md

 </figure>

-To celebrate 25 years of sharing our journey through life together, Mary and I have decided to make another symbolic journey together.
-We're going to walk over 170 miles during the Easter holidays of 2022, along
+To celebrate 25 years of sharing our journey through life together, Mary and I have decided to make another (symbolic) journey together.
+We're going to walk over 170 miles, during the Easter holidays, along
 <a href="https://www.nationaltrail.co.uk/en_GB/trails/offas-dyke-path/">Offa's Dyke</a>,
 a 1300 year old earthwork barrier created by Offa, king of the ancient
 <a href="https://en.wikipedia.org/wiki/Mercia">Anglo-Saxon kingdom of Mercia</a>.